West Okoboji Lake

 The cities of Arnolds Park, Okoboji, West Okoboji, and Wahpeton sit on its shore.
 Okoboji was derived from the Dakota name for the lake, and Wahpeton was the name of one of the major historic Sioux bands in the nineteenth century.
 Today the Sisseton-Wahpeton Sioux are a federally recognized tribe.

+The lake has exceptional water quality and color, and is included on the DNR’s Outstanding Iowa Waters list.
+The lake has long been noted for its blue waters, with an author drawing comparison to "Guarda(sic) or Lake of Zürich" in the 1895 Midland Monthly Magazine.
+The statement that West Okoboji is "one of only three blue water lakes in the world" is a long-repeated myth, which has been refuted.
+The statement has appeared in numerous tour guides since the early 20th century.
+In an article in the National Geographic May 1981 edition from staff writer Harvey Arden, the Okoboji and Spirit lakes were called "blue - water" lakes.

 Geography

-The lake's maximum depth is 136 ft, making it the deepest lake in Iowa and second in size only to Spirit Lake.
+The lake's maximum depth is 136 ft, making it the deepest lake in Iowa.
 The mean depth is 39 ft.
 The drainage area of the lake is approximately 125 sqmi.

 Recreation

 The depth of the lake makes it a popular regional destination for motor boating, water skiing, sailing, and swimming.
 The lake is also a popular fishing destination in the region.
 The main catches in the lake are yellow perch, bluegill, and walleye.
 It also contains significant populations of smallmouth bass, northern pike, muskie, crappie and white bass, black bass.